 Build the BadSidechain Eurorack module with step-by-step instruction from Juanito of Modular for the Masses.

-*NEW for 2025* Exhibitor badges are included with exhibitor registration.
-You will not need to purchase tickets to attend as in previous years.
+*NOTE* Exhibitor badges are included with exhibitor registration.
+You will not need to purchase tickets to attend.
 Details and instructions will be included on your confirmation email after successful exhibit purchase.

 Pay the fee and use the space as you see fit.
 No extra fees if you want to sell merchandise.
 Each table location has room to sit behind, two chairs and pipe/drape backdrop.
 Power provided at floor level.